 On the way back to Havana after lunch, we have the distinct pleasure of visiting “Fusterlandia”, the home and surrounding neighborhood of “The Picasso of the Caribbean”, Jose Fuster.
 Starting with a small wooden home as his canvas, Mr. Fuster has turned his dream into reality and transformed not just his own home but the entire neighborhood into a unique and colorful artistic landscape.
 Using the money he makes from selling his artwork, Jose adorns the community with sculptures and mosaics galore.

-Day 7 - Tuesday, Feb 12: Trinidad.
-After breakfast this morning, visit Trinidad and its environs.
-First we visit the Casa del Alfarero, a pottery house that was founded and has been managed by the Santander Family for generations.
+We visit the Casa del Alfarero, a pottery house that was founded and and has been managed by the Santander Family for generations.
 Today you’ll learn the process of ceramic production and have the opportunity to create a piece of your own.

 Continue to one of Trinidad’s many “casas particulares” or bed and breakfasts, where you’ll enjoy a tour and a discussion with the owners.
 Learn how bed and breakfasts are one of Cuba’s new entrepreneurial opportunities in a society where the state typically owns most enterprises.
 Ask questions and share insights about U.S. businesses, including the ever popular bed and breakfasts that are ubiquitous in the U.S.

-Continue to Templo de Yemaya, where a Santeria Practitioner along with some of the religion’s devotees will explain the basic principles of Santeria.
+Continue to Templo de Yemaya, where a Santeria Practitioner along with some of the religion’s devotees explains the basic principles of Santeria.
 Discuss the role of religion and religious organizations throughout both Cuba and the US.

 Lunch today is at the beautifully restored Hacienda de Manaca Iznaga, located in the heart of the Valley de los Ingenios, a series of valleys once known as a center for sugar production.
 Built in the late 1700s, the mansion displays an exhibition of paintings depicting the lives of slaves on sugar plantations.